Skip to content

 [Screenshot: Admin → Plugins page listing installed plugins with version, status, and migration state]

-A plugin can implement only one type.
-Authors typically split a related lab capability into two plugins: a design plugin for the experiment metadata + workflow, and one or more analysis plugins that read those experiments and produce results.
+Authors often split a related lab capability into two plugins: a design plugin for experiment metadata and workflow, and one or more analysis plugins that read those experiments and produce results.
+Use FULL only when one plugin genuinely owns both sides.

 Plugin lifecycle